Heiligkreuzkapelle (Trier, Germany)

 Nearby Attractions

-1. Trier Cathedral: This magnificent structure is one of the oldest cathedrals in Germany and features stunning architectural elements that reflect its long history.
+1. Trier Cathedral (Dom St. Peter): A UNESCO World Heritage Site, this cathedral is one of the oldest in Germany and features a stunning blend of architectural styles.

 Insider Tips